- Patrick Niaudet, MD

-The clinical manifestations, diagnosis, and management of children with nail-patella syndrome will be reviewed here.
+The clinical manifestations, diagnosis, and management of children with NPS will be reviewed here.

-The estimated incidence of nail-patella syndrome (NPS) is 1 per 50,000 [1,2].
+The estimated incidence of NPS is 1 per 50,000 [1,2].
 The disease has been reported in patients all around the world.

 PATHOGENESIS AND LMX1B GENE MUTATIONS

-NPS is due to mutations of the LMX1B gene located at the distal end of the long arm of chromosome 9 [3-5].
-LMX1B is a transcription factor of the LIM-homeodomain type that plays an important role for limb and renal development in vertebrates; however, it is expressed lifelong within the podocyte.
-More than 140 heterozygous mutations in LMX1B have been reported, including missense, splicing, deletions, and nonsense mutations [5-9].
-Most mutations are located in the LIM domains.
-LMX1B gene mutations are fully penetrant, but there is variability of expression even within families [9,10].
-In addition, there are case reports of LMX1B mutation (R246 missense mutation) associated with familial focal segmental glomerulosclerosis (FSGS), but without any other clinical features of NPS [11,12] (see "Epidemiology, classification, and pathogenesis of focal segmental glomerulosclerosis", section on 'Other genes').
-Studies in homozygous knock-out mice and in vitro assays demonstrated that LMX1B is a regulatory transcription factor that plays a role in glomerular development [13-16].
-LMX1B protein expressed in glomerular podocytes helps control the transcription of multiple genes integral for proper glomerular basement membrane formation, and/or glomerular podocyte differentiation and function during the early stages of renal development .
+Approximately 85 percent of families with NPS present with mutations of the LMX1B gene located at the distal end of the long arm of chromosome 9 [5-7].
+LMX1B is a transcription factor of the LIM-homeodomain type that plays an important role for limb and renal development in vertebrates; however, it is expressed lifelong within the podocyte and it is essential for the maintenance the structured actin cytoskeleton in podocytes .
+More than 140 heterozygous mutations in LMX1B have been reported, including missense, splicing, deletions, and nonsense mutations.
+Most mutations result in protein truncation [3,7,9-11].
+The identification of entire LMX1B deletions confirms that haploinsufficiency is the principal pathogenetic mechanism of NPS .
+Studies in homozygous knock-out mice and in vitro assays demonstrated that LMX1B protein expressed in glomerular podocytes helps control the transcription of multiple genes integral for proper glomerular basement membrane (GBM) formation, and/or glomerular podocyte differentiation and function during the early stages of renal development [5,13-16].
 Putative target genes include COL4A3 and COLA4, genes for alpha-4 chains of collagen type IV [13,14], and NPHS2 and CD2AP genes, which encode podocyte proteins [14,15].
 (See "Clinical manifestations, diagnosis and treatment of hereditary nephritis (Alport syndrome)" and "Steroid-resistant idiopathic nephrotic syndrome in children", section on 'NPHS2 mutations' and "Steroid-resistant idiopathic nephrotic syndrome in children", section on 'Other genes'.)

 - Dombros N, Katz A. Nail patella-like renal lesions in the absence of skeletal abnormalities.
 Am J Kidney Dis 1982; 1:237.